jameslamb/conference-notes/ODSC/odsc-east-2019.md

 - Alex Lazarevic, Black and decker
 - "six blind men and elephant" story
     + https://en.wikipedia.org/wiki/Blind_men_and_an_elephant
-- "limited experiences often bring partial or innacurate view"
+- "limited experiences often bring partial or inaccurate view"
 - "creation of new products leveraging sensors and data to deliver measurably better or new outcomes"
 - examples cited:
     + Rolls-Royce has started selling data on its engines to airlines so they can track faults and failures